djradon/public-notes/prdct.rdf.md

           owl:inverseOf :buys .

     With the purchase relation represented as an instance, however, we need to add inverse relations between participants in the relation and the instance relation itself:"

+- t.2024.06.10.22 "Moreover, the use of cardinality re- strictions becomes limiting on some roles that depend on the class of some other roles"

 ### Ordering